athomasq/athomasq.github.io/categories/investing/portfolio-statistics.md

 ### Overview

-I've angel invested in 29 companies, with 4 exits and 3 failures.
+I've angel invested in 29 companies, with 4 exits, 3 failures, and 22 "live".

 My funnel over the last 12 months looks like this: